-It is the finding of the (name of grantee: city, town or county of ), Montana, that the following activities approved for funding under the Montana CDBG program are defined as exempt activities under 24 Part 58.34, and meet the conditions specified therein for such exemption, of the Environmental Review Process for Title I Community Development Block Grant Programs, and that these activities are in compliance with the environmental requirements of related federal authorities.
+It is the finding of the (name of grantee: city, town or county of ), Montana, that the following activities approved for funding under the Montana Community Development Block Grant program are defined as exempt activities under 24 Part 58.34, and meet the conditions specified therein for such exemption, of the Environmental Review Process for Title I Community Development Block Grant Programs, and that these activities are in compliance with the environmental requirements of related federal authorities.
 The activities and the statutory authority for exemption are listed below:

 List applicable activities, descriptions, and authority.
 For example: